nicola-masarone/lpc1769-projects/lpc1769_ADC/README.md

 <p align="center">
   <img src="pic/ADC_bb.png" width=800/>
 </p>
-Translation of the note in the assembly diagram: *the potentiometer can be replaced by the MCP9701 temperature sensor.
-In this case the yellow wire goes to the central pin of the sensor.*
+Translation of the note in the assembly diagram: *the potentiometer can be replaced by the MCP9701 temperature sensor; in this case the yellow wire goes to the central pin of the sensor.*

 ## Potentiometer
 The component used to generate an adjustable voltage level is a potentiometer, which is a three-pin adjustable resistor, two extremes seeing the total resistance and a middle seeing a part of the total resistance based on the mechanical adjustment of the slider: